Domestic violence in Nevada occurs when people intentionally commit battery against their:

 Many Nevada domestic violence cases stem from angry or vengeful spouses or dating partners trying to get the other person in trouble by falsely claiming that they were abused.
 Some accusers even harm themselves and then blame the accused for the wounds.

 However, a thorough case investigation can often uncover when a self-proclaimed BDV victim in Nevada is lying and fabricating evidence.
 Furthermore, the defense may be able to get expert medical witnesses to distinguish between genuine injuries and those that were self-inflicted.
-North Las Vegas domestic violence lawyer Mike Castillo provides an illustration:
+North Las Vegas domestic violence lawyer Neil Shouse provides an illustration:

-Example: In Reno, Britney finds out that her boyfriend Brad is cheating on her.
+Example: In Reno, Gloria finds out that her boyfriend Brad is cheating on her.
 In an effort to get him into trouble, she calls the police and lies that he beat her with a knife.
-Then while the police are on their way, Britney takes a knife and makes cuts on her arms and legs.
-The police then book Brad at the Washoe Detention Center and photograph Britney's wounds.
-After Brad is charged, his defense attorney hires an expert witness to study Britney's injuries.
-He's able to determine by the angle of the cuts that they were likely self-inflicted.
-This evidence causes the prosecutors the drop the charges, and now Britney faces charges for the Nevada offense of making a false police report.
+Then while the police are on their way, Gloria takes a knife and makes cuts on her arms and legs.
+The police then book Brad at the Washoe Detention Center and photograph Gloria's wounds.
+After Brad is charged, his defense attorney hires an expert witness to study Gloria's injuries. he is able to determine by the angle of the cuts that they were likely self-inflicted.
+This evidence causes the prosecutors the drop the charges, and now Gloria faces charges for the Nevada offense of making a false police report.

 Honest accidents that stem from unfortunate, unforeseeable circumstances are not criminal.
-As long as the prosecutor can't prove beyond a reasonable doubt that the accused deliberately used unlawful physical force, BDV charges shouldn't stand in Nevada.6 For example:
+As long as the prosecutor can't prove beyond a reasonable doubt that the accused deliberately used unlawful physical force, BDV charges should not stand in Nevada.6 For example:

 Example: George and Gina are dating and get into a heated argument.
 Gina tries to retreat to the bedroom, not realizing George is following her.
 As she tries to slam the bedroom door shut, it hits George in the face, breaking his nose.